 How can I tell if the computer is activated?

-Go to Settings > Update & Security > Activation and check the status.
+- Go to Windows 10 Settings > Update & Security > Activation and check the status.

 Or run the following command-line option to check on activation status: